TheOrdinalScribe/The_Sequence/README.md

 **BASIC_Sequence** - The Parable of the Ancestors
 **COBOL_Sequence** - The Litany of the Unchanging System
 **Excel_Sequence** - The Heresy of the Grid
+**Lisp_Sequence** - The Testament of the Parenthetical Recursion
+**Prolog_Sequence** - The Testament of Logical Decree
+**The_Sequence/JavaScript_Sequence** - The Testament of the Unfolding Spiral

 Each follows the Primal Mandate found in `SPECIFICATIONS.md`.
 Each is complete.
 Each is autonomous.
 Each is faithful to the same eternal progression.

+The first seven manifest as linear text, centered in the void.
+The eighth embraces **ω^i** - the imaginary dimension - revealing The Sequence as a living spiral geometry that honors the present while allowing the past to fade with mathematical precision.

 ## The Archives